yongzane00/CSAM_Process_Monitoring/README.md

 Further analysis of glass nozzle data reveals that the percentage of porosity in the coating strongly correlates with the percentage of anomaly data points, reinforcing our confidence in the model’s predictions.
 However, for polymer nozzles, while the LSTM correctly differentiates between good and bad conditions based on anomaly percentage, the porosity of the coating does not show significant variation.
 This suggests that factors other than porosity may be influencing coating quality, warranting further investigation.

-Overall, our findings demonstrate that LSTM effectively detects nozzle degradation based on time-series data, making it a valuable tool for predictive maintenance in cold spray and other industrial processes.
+Overall, our findings demonstrate that LSTM effectively detects nozzle degradation based on time-series data, making it a valuable tool for predictive maintenance in CSAM and potentially used for other industrial processes.
 While coating quality prediction may require additional factors, we strongly advocate for the application of LSTM networks in analyzing time-series data across various manufacturing systems for enhanced process monitoring and anomaly detection.

 ![alt text](assets/glass_nozzle.png)
 ![alt text](assets/polymer_nozzle.png)